There are several models of cooperative housing:

 The adoption of the statutes will then most often take place at the constitutive meeting of the members of the cooperative.

-Association of housing associations
+Association of Housing Associations

-Bodies of the housing cooperative
+Bodies and administration of a housing cooperative

-The highest body of the cooperative is, of course, the meeting of all members.
-However, practical issues are decided by the statutory body, i.e. the board of directors.
-This usually has three members, but the statutes may specify a higher number.
-Another important body of the cooperative is the control committee.
-As the name implies, this committee controls all the activities of the cooperative, especially those of the board of directors, hears complaints from members and can consult all cooperative documents.
+As the name implies, this committee controls all the activities of the cooperative, especially those of the board of directors, hears members’ complaints and can consult all cooperative documents.
 However, no one can be a member of both the Audit Committee and the Board of Directors at the same time.

 Membership meeting

-Themembership meeting should meet at least once a year, but the frequency of meetings may be regulated in the bylaws.
+The membership meeting should meet at least once a year, but the frequency of meetings may be regulated in the bylaws.
 If at least one third of the members of the cooperative request a members’ meeting, it must be granted.
 A members’ meeting shall be convened by the board of directors within 40 days of receipt of the request.
-If you are unable to attend the meeting in person, you may authorise another person to represent you by proxy.

-The Board of Directors of the housing cooperative
+Board of Directors of the housing cooperative

 - Problems with non-payers,